timofeysie/nextjs-markdown-blog/writings/red-green-refactor-repeat-dojo.md

 ### A vanilla JavaScript approach

-Using a basic test runner made by the event orgianizer [Kynan Stewart](https://github.com/k7n4n5t3w4rt), all you need to do is open the index.html file in the browser and edit the test and function files and refresh the page to see the results.
+Using a basic test runner made by the event organizer [Kynan Stewart](https://github.com/k7n4n5t3w4rt), all you need to do is open the index.html file in the browser and edit the test and function files and refresh the page to see the results.
 This is a refreshingly simple approach for those getting started with TDD.

 The html file looks like this: